 Then you need to discover the biology program at Reinhardt.
-Biology majors learn the skills and knowledge necessary for pre-professional programs including: pre-dentistry, pre-ecology, pre-medicine, pre-pharmacy, pre-physical therapy and pre-veterinary.
+Biology majors can select concentrations that will help them learn the skills and knowledge necessary for pre-professional programs including: pre-dentistry, pre-ecology, pre-medicine, pre-pharmacy, pre-physical therapy and pre-veterinary.
 The B.S. in Biology provides students with the education to be experienced biologists, as well as broad-based scientists.

 With our small class sizes in biology, we foster active learning using the methods of scientists and medical professionals.

 Biology courses are tailored so you get valuable hands-on experience.
 Students have participated in such experiences as: taking an inventory of all birds on-campus, dissecting various types of animals, and surveying fields to discover the correlation between woodchucks and kudzu.